ushebangure/dotfiles/README.md

 # Dotfiles

-macOS developer environment setup for a Principal Engineer / CTO workflow.
+This is my macOS developer environment setup, lightly opinionated so should work for most Engineers with little tweaking.

 ## What's Included